YouGoDevs/Sexy-UI/codestyleguide.md

 ### **Exports**

-When exporting components fro a file, the default export should be the most recently declared component in a file.
+When exporting components from a file, the default export should be the most recently declared component in a file.

-We also avoid circular dependencies by creating separate files for each component needs and exclusively exporting only one component per file.
+We also avoid confusing patterns by creating separate files for each component needs and exclusively exporting only ``ONE`` component per file.

-For every component, we also provide an index file for easier import paths when used in other components.
+For every component, we also provide an ``index`` file for easier import paths when used in other components.

 <br/>

 ### **Variable and Method Namings**

-SexyUI's naming convention focuses on complete clarity for variables, methods, classes etc. The goal is to ensure the variable name fully describes exactly what action or purpose it represents.
+``SexyUI's`` naming convention focuses on complete clarity for variables, methods, classes etc. The goal is to ensure the variable name fully describes exactly what action or purpose it represents.

-Examples of inaccurate names
+Examples of inaccurate variable names

 ```jsx
     const [formValue, setFormValue] = useState('')